 The ACT Government is preparing a new Molonglo River Reserve Management Plan to guide management of the proposed reserve over the next 10 years.
-The draft plan sets out how the reserve will be managed and restored over time to protect flora and fauna, provide recreational opportunities for ACT residents and visitors and minimise the risk of bushfire.
+From 8 February to 23 March 2018, the community were invited to comment on a draft plan which sets out how the reserve will be managed and restored over time to protect flora and fauna, provide recreational opportunities and minimise the risk of bushfire.

 Under the Nature Conservation Act 2014 (section 177) the custodian of a reserve must prepare a reserve management plan for the reserve.
 The ACT Parks and Conservation Service is the land custodian of public land reserves.
 In the Nature Conservation Act 2014, a reserve means a wilderness area, a national park, a nature reserve, a catchment area and any other area of public land reserved under the Territory Plan or prescribed by regulation to be a reserve (may include a Special Purpose Reserve).